dcsync/pycobalt/docs/helpers.md

 Encode a string as UTF-16LE and base64 it.
 The output is compatible with Powershell's -EncodedCommand.

+**Arguments**:

-:param string: String to base64
+- `string`: String to base64

+**Returns**:

-:return: Base64 encoded string
+Base64 encoded string

 ## ArgumentParser
 ```python
 ArgumentParser(self, bid=None, event_log=False, *args, **kwargs)
 ```

-Special version of ArgumentParser that prints to beacon console or script console instead of stdout.
+Special version of ArgumentParser that prints to beacon console, Script Console, or Event Log instead of stdout.